Section 1115 Medicaid Demonstration Waivers: The Current Landscape of Approved and Pending Waivers

 Benefit Restrictions, Copays, and Healthy Behaviors.
-CMS has approved waivers that eliminate non-emergency medical transportation (NEMT), implement healthy behavior incentives (tied to premium or cost-sharing reductions), and — primarily in Medicaid expansion waivers — charge copays in excess of the federal maximum for non-emergent use of the emergency room.17 States are continuing to seek authority to implement similar provisions, with some states seeking to apply these provisions to traditional (non-expansion) populations.
-Available data about healthy behavior programs in Iowa, Michigan, and Indiana suggest that complex provisions require extensive administrative resources and beneficiary education to implement.18,19 Massachusetts also submitted a waiver amendment that requests permission to adopt a closed prescription drug formulary.
+CMS has approved waivers that eliminate non-emergency medical transportation (NEMT) and implement healthy behavior incentives (tied to premium or cost-sharing reductions).
+Kentucky has waiver approval to assess fees in excess of the federal maximum for non-emergent use of the emergency room,17 and Indiana previously had approval to charge these copays but this authority was dropped in the February 2018 extension approval.18 States are continuing to seek authority to implement similar provisions, with some states seeking to apply these provisions to traditional (non-expansion) populations.
+Available data about healthy behavior programs in Iowa, Michigan, and Indiana suggest that complex provisions require extensive administrative resources and beneficiary education to implement.19,20 Massachusetts also submitted a waiver amendment that requests permission to adopt a closed prescription drug formulary.
 Texas has a pending family planning waiver that includes a request to waive beneficiary freedom of choice for family planning services, a provision not approved by CMS to date.
 New Mexico seeks to waive the federal Early and Periodic Screening, Diagnosis and Treatment (EPSDT) requirement for 19 and 20 year old expansion adults and traditional adults covered under the “parent/caretaker” category.
-20
+21

 |Table 3: Approved and Pending Benefit, Copay, and Healthy Behavior Provisions|